armandouv/AdoptMe/README.md

 **Optional Nice-to-have Stories**
 * Users can see their own profile information.
 * Users can edit their profile and add a photo.
-* Users can see other people's profiles.
 * Users can bookmark pet posts.
 * Users can see bookmarked pets.
-* Post pet functionality is built using modal overlay.
+* Users can see Pets near them in Map View and can click on the Pet page to go to their PetDetails page.
 * Users can share a pet's information.
 * Users can comment a Pet post.
+* Users can see other people's profiles.
-* Users can sign up and login using Facebook.
+* Users can sign up and login using Facebook or other external provider.
 * Show an indeterminate progress bar while a network request is being performed.
-* Users can filter pets.
-    * By type of animal.
-    * By location
 * Improve the app design.